Conrad Malte-Brun

 Conrad Malte-Brun (/fr/; born Malthe Conrad Bruun; 12 August 1775 – 14 December 1826), sometimes referred to simply as Malte-Brun, was a Dano-French geographer and journalist.
 His second son, Victor Adolphe Malte-Brun, was also a geographer.
-Today he is perhaps best remembered for coining the name for the geographic region Oceania (French Océanie) around 1812, he also coined the name Indo-China.
+Today he is perhaps best remembered for coining the name for both the geographic regions of Oceania (French Océanie) around 1812 and Indo-China in 1804.

 Biography

 Born in Thisted to an administrator of Danish crown lands, Malte-Brun was originally destined for a career as a pastor, but chose instead to attend classes at the University of Copenhagen, and became a supporter of the French Revolution and an activist in favor of freedom of the press.
 Following the harsh censorship laws instituted by the Danish ruler crown prince Frederick in September 1799, he was indicted because of his many pamphlets which contained outright criticism of the government, which the new censorship laws forbade.
 A particular cause for offence was a pamphlet he published in 1795 entitled "Catechism of the Aristocrats."

 The case of Peter Andreas Heiberg, who for similar crimes had been sentenced to exile at Christmas of 1799, did not make Malte-Brun optimistic about his prospects.
 Poul Skibsted acted as prosecutor in both trials.
 Bruun had already left the country prior to the court sentence (which was first carried late 1800) and had settled first in Sweden, later in the Free City of Hamburg.

 At some point during his exile, he started using his Danish first name, Malthe, as part of his surname, Bruun.

 An 1837 edition of a Malte-Brun Map of China.
 This is one of the earliest maps to use the term Manchuria (Mandchourie), which Conrad Malte-Brun and Mentelle promoted as early as 1804.

 Malte-Brun arrived in France in November 1799, and began work on a geography treatise meant as a gift to his adoptive country.
 A poem on the death of Andreas Peter Bernstorff which he published during his exile procured for him permission to return to Denmark.
 But another pamphlet against the aristocracy subjected him to a new prosecution, and he left his country, and finally took up his residence in Paris.
 In December 1800, the Danish courts pronounced sentence of perpetual banishment against him, which was rescinded about the time of his death.
 Malte-Brun's geography treatise was written with the help of Edme Mentelle, a professor at the École Normale; together, they produced Géographie mathématique, physique et politique de toutes les parties du monde (6 vols., published between 1803 and 1812).